Klang (city)

-Klang or Kelang, officially Royal City of Klang (Bandaraya Diraja Klang), is a royal city and former capital of the state of Selangor, Malaysia.
+Klang or Kelang, officially Royal City of Klang (Bandaraya Diraja Klang), is a city, royal city and former capital of the state of Selangor, Malaysia.
 It is located within the Klang District.
 It was the civil capital of Selangor in an earlier era prior to the emergence of Kuala Lumpur and the current capital, Shah Alam.
-Port Klang, which is located in the Klang District, is the 12th busiest transshipment port and the 12th busiest container port in the world.
+The Port of Port Klang, which is located in the Klang District, is the 12th busiest transshipment port and the 12th busiest container port in the world.

-The Klang Municipal Council or Majlis Bandaraya Diraja Klang exercises jurisdiction for a majority of the Klang District while the Shah Alam City Council exercises some jurisdiction over the east of Klang District, north of Petaling District and the other parts of Selangor State including Shah Alam itself.
+The Klang Royal City Council or Majlis Bandaraya Diraja Klang exercises jurisdiction for a majority of the Klang District while the Shah Alam City Council exercises some jurisdiction over the east of Klang District, north of Petaling District and the other parts of Selangor State including Shah Alam itself.

 As of 2010, the Klang City has a total population of 240,016 (10,445 in the city centre), while the population of Klang District is 842,146, and the population of all towns managed by Klang Municipal Council is 744,062, making it Selangor's second largest city.